Lavlen/sneakers-quiz/README.md

 11. As a player I want a performance summary at the end of the game to know my score and the number of correct and incorrect answers I gave.
   - This is provided at the end of the quiz
 10. As a user I should be able to access the site owners social media pages to learn more about them and stay informed about the work they are doing
-  - asscess to the owners' social media is available through links visible in the footer section of the site on every page.
+  - access to the owners' social media is available through links visible in the footer section of the site on every page.

   ### Further testing
 The web application was tested on the 5 most commonly used browsers for browser specific compatibility errors.The types were Google Chrome, Microsoft Edge, Internet Explorer, Safari and Firefox.
 No errors were identified on any of the browser platforms.